ksnip/kImageAnnotator/README.md

     `$ git clone https://github.com/DamirPorobic/kImageAnnotator`
 2. Change to repo directory:
     `$ cd kImageAnnotator`
-3. Resolve dependencies by fetching git submodules:
-    `$ git submodule update --init --recursive`
-4. Make new build directory and enter it:
+3. Make new build directory and enter it:
     `$ mkdir build && cd build`
-5. Create the makefile and build the project:
+4. Create the makefile and build the project:
     `$ cmake .. && make`
-6. Install shared library (not required when only using the example):
+5. Install shared library (not required when only using the example):
     `$ sudo make install`
-7. Run the example application:
+6. Run the example application:
     `$ ./example/kImageAnnotator-example`

 ### Shared vs Static

-You can either build the project as shared library by providing the flag `-DBUILD_SHARED_LIBS=ON` to cmake or `-DBUILD_SHARED_LIBS=OFF` to build as static library
+You can either build the project as shared library by providing the flag `-DBUILD_SHARED_LIBS=ON` to cmake or `-DBUILD_SHARED_LIBS=OFF` to build as static library.
+When no flag is provided a static library is build.

 ### Integrate library